Reimagining history in mixed reality

 To help Auckland Libraries engage a new generation with the significance of Waitangi Day, we designed and built an immersive mixed reality experience that brings the past to life, placing users at the intersection of present and past, knowledge and discovery.

-The project began as a Minimum Viable Product, developed in just three weeks to align with a Waitangi Day 2024 launch.
-Built using existing archival material and narratives, the experience places users as towering figures within a digitally augmented map of Tāmaki Makaurau.
-From this elevated perspective, they are invited to "wind back time", shifting from the present-day landscape to the historic moment of the Treaty signing.
-Blending storytelling with spatial interaction, the experience encourages users to actively seek knowledge by exploring taonga and uncovering the profound significance of the event.
-Following its initial release, we collaborated with stakeholders and the public to refine and enhance the experience, improving the visual fidelity and enriching the narrative.
-The long-term vision is to expand the platform to include significant sites across the motu, creating a growing national resource that brings our shared history vividly to life.
+The project began as a Minimum Viable Product, developed in just three weeks for a Waitangi Day 2024 launch.
+Using archival material and narratives, it places users as towering figures within a digitally augmented map of Tāmaki Makaurau.
+From this elevated view, they ‘wind back time’, shifting from today’s cityscape to the historic Treaty signing.
+Blending storytelling and spatial interaction, the experience invites users to explore taonga and discover the event’s significance.
+After the launch, we worked with stakeholders and the public to refine it, improving visuals and enriching the narrative.
+The long-term vision is to expand the platform to include sites across Aotearoa, creating a growing resource that brings our shared history to life.

 AKL003